Eighth-grade grad looking forward to going to Notre Dame Prep.

-Last May, at St. Mary of the Hills Roman Catholic Church in Rochester Hills, 89 8th graders from Notre Dame's middle division officially graduated.
-Now, after a relatively short summer break, they are well into their next academic level: high school.
+On May 24, 2018, at St. Mary of the Hills Roman Catholic Church in Rochester Hills, 89 eighth graders from Notre Dame's middle school officially graduated.
+Now, after a relatively short summer break, they will head into their next academic level: high school.

-For Anthony Zaleski, one of ND Marist's grads, he simply couldn't wait.
+For Anthony Zaleski, one of ND Marist's grads, he simply can't wait.

 "I am definitely looking forward to Notre Dame Prep next school year because I think there will be many more opportunities to be challenged academically, to meet new people from other schools and to have many more uniform choices," he said shortly after he graduated from middle school.
 "Also, I've heard from current NDP students that Irish Week is even more fun in high school, so that is something I'm looking forward to as well."

 "The opportunity to compete in sports at a high school level is definitely something I am excited about," he said.
 "I hope to play soccer, basketball and golf at NDP in the coming years."

-While he loves now being in the upper-school wings at Notre Dame, Zaleski nonetheless will miss his experience in the middle school wing.
+While he will love being in the upper-school wings at Notre Dame, Zaleski nonetheless will miss his experience in the middle-school wing.

 "I think one of the big things I will miss about Notre Dame Marist is how close I was to many of my friends," said Zaleski, who will share NDP, no doubt, with many of them.
 "With about 90 kids in our grade everyone knew each other and were friends.
 It was nice and easy in that way."